misolarcasero.com

-Some call it a solar heater.
+Some call it a solar water heater.

 The purpose of this project

-But not everything is saving money.
+But it's not all about saving money.

 I will briefly explain why it works.
 How to do it at home.
 How to take advantage of such a good and free resource as the sun, and how to make it ourselves little by little at home and comfortably.

-Especially learning a little DIY and plumbing.
+Above all, by learning a little DIY and plumbing.

 Without having to pay such a high price, which is surely what you like the most.

-What is a solar water heater
+What is a solar water heater?

 First we have to understand what a solar water heater is and how it works, consisting of a collector and a tank.